APG Patterns

 Focus Trap for Modals

-// 2.
-Move focus to the first focusable element in modal
+2. Move focus to the first focusable element in the modal

-// 4.
-On close, restore focus to saved element
+4. On close, restore focus to the saved element

 Essential Key Bindings